o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 In current workflow, it does not support adding a nested prefab instance as an override.
 However, you can remove a nested prefab instance as an override by following the steps mentioned above for an entity.

 {{< note >}}
-It is important to note that deleting or undoing a prefab instance will not actually delete the actual prefab from the hard drive, which is the same when removing a prefab from the Entity Outliner.
+Deleting or undoing a prefab instance will not delete the actual prefab off the hard drive.

 To remove a prefab permanently, you must delete the prefab file from the Asset Browser or your OS folder operation.
 We recommend not doing this unless you are sure that prefab does not exist in other levels or other projects that reference it.
 {{< /note >}}